kubernetes-sigs/node-feature-discovery/enhancements/2549-nfd-network-topology-updater/README.md

 ### Keep Topograph External

-Topograph can remain a separate deployment with its own NFD engine.
-This keeps NFD smaller, but users must install and operate another controller to expose network topology through NFD resources.
+Topograph `main` already ships an NFD engine that creates `NodeFeature` and `NodeFeatureGroup` resources.
+It is selected with `engine.name: nfd`, supports the `nodeSelector` and `cleanup` parameters, and requires the deployment-scoped `NFD_NAMESPACE` environment variable (the Helm chart exposes this as `nfdNamespace`).
+Keeping Topograph as a separate deployment keeps NFD smaller, but users must install and operate another controller to expose network topology through NFD resources.

 ### Publish Only Node Labels